People for the Ethical Treatment of Animals: Direct action

 Newkirk is outspoken in her support of direct action, writing that no movement for social change has ever succeeded without what she calls the militarism component: "Thinkers may prepare revolutions, but bandits must carry them out."
 Newkirk is a strong supporter of direct action that removes animals from laboratories and other facilities: "When I hear of anyone walking into a lab and walking out with animals, my heart sings."
 Newkirk was quoted in 1999, "When you see the resistance to basic humane treatment and to the acknowledgment of animals' social needs, I find it small wonder that the laboratories aren't all burning to the ground.
 If I had more guts, I'd light a match."

 Euthanasia

-PETA is a strong proponent of euthanasia.
-They oppose the no-kill movement, and rather than adoption programs, PETA prefers to aim for zero births through spaying and neutering.
+PETA is a strong proponent of euthanasia for unwanted and abandoned pets, which it describes as a necessary evil.
+PETA opposes the no-kill movement, aiming for zero births through spaying and neutering rather than focusing on adoption programs.
 They recommend not breeding pit bulls, and support euthanasia in certain situations for animals in shelters, such as those being housed for long periods in cramped cages.